lucono/karma-test-explorer/docs/documentation.md

 ## Extension Activation Rules

-The Karma Test Explorer extension is activated for a project workspace or folder based on the presence of any one of the following conditions:
+The Karma Test Explorer extension is activated for a project workspace or folder based on the presence of ANY one of the following conditions:

 - The project workspace has the `karmaTestExplorer.enableExtension` setting set to `true`.
 This setting is a maunal override of the extension's automatic activation rules to forcefully activate or deactivate the extension
 - The project workspace has one or more Karma Test Explorer extension settings (`karmaTestExplorer.*`) configured, except for `karmaTestExplorer.enableExtension` set to `false`